ingo/ingo.github.io/_recipes/no_knead_bread_updated.md

 ---
-author: J. Kenji López-Alt
+author: "J. Kenji L\xF3pez-Alt"
 category: Breads
-description: This recipe is based on Jim Lahey’s recipe from 2006, with a few modifications for the sake of precision and a touch of acid to improve dough strength.
+description: "This recipe is based on Jim Lahey\u2019s recipe from 2006, with a few\
+  \ modifications for the sake of precision and a touch of acid to improve dough strength."
 image: no_knead_bread_updated.jpg
 image_attribution: Ryan Liebe for The New York Times
 original_title: Updated No-Knead Bread
 size: 1 loaf
 source: https://cooking.nytimes.com/recipes/1022147-updated-no-knead-breadundefined
-time: 1 hour, plus 14 to 20 hours’ resting
+time: "1 hour, plus 14 to 20 hours\u2019 resting"
 title: No-Knead Bread (Updated)
 ---
 This recipe is based on Jim Lahey’s recipe from 2006, with a few modifications for the sake of precision and a touch of acid to improve dough strength.
 Unlike Mr. Lahey’s recipe, this one does not require handling a hot Dutch oven.
 You’ll need one metal heatproof bowl (no rubberized bottoms) around 11 to 12 inches in diameter, a second bowl of any material around 8 to 9 inches in diameter, a scale with gram-accurate resolution, a baking sheet and a clean cotton dish towel.
 (Freshly washed is fine; it doesn’t need to be brand new.)